My classroom procedures are introduced early in the year, in the order needed, but none without

 students which pocket to use when papers are handed out.
 This

-Each student also has a green "home folder".
-This should travel
+Each student also has a "home folder" or "BBT"

 These do not need to go home and all papers at the end of a unit